Partner Visa or Spouse Visa in Israel – Overview

 The length of each stage of the gradual process differs between married and unmarried couples.
 In addition, there is a small difference in the process between heterosexual married couples and homosexual married couples.

-However, couples in the gradual process go through these stages:
+However, all couples in the gradual process go through these stages:

 B1 General Visa*